bryanwb/bryanwb.github.io/src/pages/blog/08-23-2018-emacs/index.md

 Some months ago I decided to reorient my development career from the DevOps space to web development with JavaScript.
-I at first tried to apply my editor of choice ([emacs](https://www.gnu.org/software/emacs/))but was continually frustrated by the mediocre support for working JavaScript, particularly compared to Python.
-After wasting at least a day trying to get my Emacs config to support JavaScript as well as I had it for Python I came across the blog post [10 Years of love for Emacs Undone by one week of VSCode](https://swizec.com/blog/vscode-better-editor-emacs/swizec/7921).
+I at first tried to apply my editor of choice ([emacs](https://www.gnu.org/software/emacs/))but was continually frustrated by the mediocre support for working with JavaScript, particularly compared to Python.
+After wasting at least a day trying to get my Emacs config to support basic completion and syntax checking in JavaScript I came across the blog post [10 Years of love for Emacs Undone by one week of VSCode](https://swizec.com/blog/vscode-better-editor-emacs/swizec/7921).
 The title really struck me as I have spent exactly 10 years with Emacs myself.
 I decided